phu0ngng/nccl/plc/items/id_3a1f2e9b/communicator_revoke.md

 #### Behavior

 1. Validates arguments and communicator state (returns error if finalizing, destroyed, or already revoked).
-2. Sets abort flags to signal device-side NCCL activities to stop immediately.
+2. Sets abort flags to signal all NCCL activities to stop immediately.
 3. Marks the communicator as revoked to prevent new collective operations.
 4. Initiates asynchronous cleanup that synchronizes with in-flight kernels and clears abort flags.